seanyoung/cir/irp/doc/irp_introduction.md

 {38.4k,564}<1,-1|1,-3>(16,-8,D:8,S:8,F:8,~F:8,1,^108m,(16,-4,1,^108m)*) [D:0..255,S:0..255=255-D,F:0..255]
 ```

-Here down section is `16,-8,D:8,S:8,F:8,~F:8,1,^108m` and the repeating part
+Here the down section is `16,-8,D:8,S:8,F:8,~F:8,1,^108m` and the repeating part
 `16,-4,1,^108m`.
 Since nothing follows that, there is no up section.
 The repeat
-maker can have the following forms:
+marker can have the following forms:

 * `*`: any number of repeats
 * `+`: 1 or more repeats
 * `2+`: two or more repeats.

-If a repeating section is marked with `+`, then even if you encode it with 0 repeats, the repeating
+If a repeating section is marked with `+`, then even if you encode it with 0
-section will still be encoded once, and with `2+` it will be encoded twice + number of repeats.
+repeats, the repeating section will still be encoded once, and with `2+` it
+will be encoded twice + number of repeats specified on the command line.

 It is an error to have more than one repeat marker with a `+` or `*` in an IRP.